veritygriscti/portfolio/README.md

 # Personal Portfolio
 The personal portfolio of Verity Griscti

-This repository holds all the code and assets for a comprehensive, professional portfolio website.
-The project is currently in underdevelopment and will be deployed to Netlify upon completion.
+All the code and assets for a comprehensive, professional portfolio.
+The project is currently in beta mode and is hosted by Netlify.
+See veritygriscti.com for the live site.